Deputy Clerk – Christine Harrison

 COPIES OF MARRIAGE, BIRTH OR DEATH CERTIFICATES

 Copies of vital records from June 1881 and forward for those individuals who were born, died or obtained their marriage license in the Town of Rosendale are on file in the Clerk’s office.
 Birth records can only be issued to the person if over the age of 18 and/or parents named in the document.
 Death certificates may be issued to members of the immediate family.
-Marriage records may only be issued to persons named in the document.
+Marriage records may only be issued to persons named in the document, unless the document is needed for a judicial or other proper purpose. (example of judicial or proper purpose) - court order, benefit claims or official letter verifying that a copy of the requested marriage record.
 These records may be applied for in person with the applicant providing photo I.D., or through the mail with a notarized signature.
 The fee is $10 per certified copy of Birth/Death and Marriage.
 Genealogy is $22.00 per search / copy and require a copy of a valid photo id.

 REGISTERING TO VOTE